Clarke-Ford House

 Henry B. and Caroline Clarke/Bishop Louis Henry and Margaret Ford House

 Built in 1836, the Clarke-Ford House is Chicago’s oldest house.
-It was renamed in 2022 by former Mayor Lori E. Lightfoot, 3rd Ward Alderman Pat Dowell, and the Department of Cultural Affairs and Special Events (DCASE) to affirm the profound role of Bishop Louis Henry and Margaret Ford in preserving the house as a significant part of Chicago’s history — and to recognize the contributions of Caroline Palmer Clarke.
+It was renamed in 2022 as a result of a community effort led by Pastor Kevin Anthony Ford and Saint Paul Church of God in Christ in partnership with former Mayor Lori E. Lightfoot, 3rd Ward Alderman Pat Dowell, and the Department of Cultural Affairs and Special Events (DCASE).
+The renaming affirmed the profound role of Bishop Louis Henry and Margaret Ford in preserving the house as a significant part of Chicago’s history and recognized the lasting contributions of Caroline Palmer Clarke.

 “This renaming provides an important opportunity to provide a more complete history of Chicago’s oldest house," said Mayor Lightfoot.
 "This will allow us to not only acknowledge the house's original owners, but also the significant contributions of Bishop Louis Henry and Margaret Ford in preserving its legacy for future generations to cherish.”